Tulakshana/TWAlertView/README.md

 }

 - (void)socialise{
-    [TWAlertView showAlert:@"Warning!" message:@"Are you sure you want to comprise your valuable time?"];
+    [TWAlertView showAlert:@"Warning!" message:@"Are you sure you want to compromise your valuable time?"];
 }

 - (void)code{